Last Updated

 Although there can be as many principles as a corporation deems sensible, the following are among the most well-known.

 Responsibility: The board is accountable for overseeing corporate affairs and management operations.
 It must be aware of and contribute to the company’s continued functional performance.
-It is responsible for recruiting and hiring a CEO.
-It must act in the company’s and its investors’ best interests.
+The board is responsible for recruiting and hiring a CEO.
+It must act in the best interests of the company and its investors.

 Risk Management: The board and management are responsible for identifying and controlling all risks.
-They must implement the advice to effectively manage them.
-They must communicate the presence and status of threats to all relevant stakeholders.
+They must implement the advice to manage them effectively.
+They must also communicate the presence and status of threats to all relevant stakeholders.

 Transparency: The board should present shareholders and other stakeholders with timely, accurate, and understandable information regarding financial performance, conflicts of interest, and dangers.